simplymichael/express-graphql-server/README.md

           }
         }

-        // Remember to call `next()` so that the request can move on to other middlewares in the chain next();
+        // Remember to call `next()`
+        // so that the request can be passed on to the next middleware in the chain next();
       };
     }